threefoldtech/jumpscale_lib/JumpscaleLib/clients/blockchain/rivine/README.md

-# JumpScale Client for Rivine
+# Jumpscale Client for Rivine

 The client work as a lightweight wallet for the Rivine blockchain network.
 It supports the following functionalities: